Mission and Purpose

 The University Auditor, in the discharge of his/her duties, shall be accountable to the Audit Committee and senior management to report on significant risk and control areas, including fraud risks.
 An internal audit plan will be submitted annually to the Audit Committee for approval after consultation with appropriate University leadership.
 The plan will be developed using a risk based methodology and will consist of a budget and resource requirements for the year.
 Performance relative to the plan and any significant deviation will be communicated to the Audit Committee throughout the year.

-The University Auditor will review this charter periodically and present it to the President and the Audit Committee for approval.
+The University Auditor will review this charter periodically and present it to the Vice President for Finance and CFO and the Audit Committee for approval.

 Consistent with the authority set forth in the University Bylaws, the University Audit Office will govern itself by adherence to The Institute of Internal Auditors' (IIA) mandatory guidance in the International Standards for the Professional Practice of Internal Auditing (Standards), which includes the definition of internal auditing and the IIA Code of Ethics.